mrled/bibliographer/readme.md

 - Library ingestion
   - Automatically pull your library from Audible, which requires your username, password, and 2 factor OTP
+  - Automatically pull your library from Libro.fm, which requires your username and password
   - Parse your library from Kindle, which requires you to generate it by logging in to <https://read.amazon.com>
     and running some code in the web dev tools